albertlauncher/documentation/src/_posts/2024-05-02-EXPKEYSIG.md

 The per repository key of most repos expired recently:

 ```
-curl -fsSL "https://download.opensuse.org/repositories/home:manuelschneid3r/xUbuntu_22.04/Release.key" | gpg --dearmor | gpg --show-keys
+# curl -fsSL "https://download.opensuse.org/repositories/home:manuelschneid3r/xUbuntu_22.04/Release.key" | gpg --dearmor | gpg --show-keys
 pub   rsa2048 2017-10-27 [SC] [expired: 2024-04-29]
       A4B83CD05FDF5C5178482D4A1488EB46E192A257
 uid                      home:manuelschneid3r OBS Project <home:manuelschneid3r@build.opensuse.org>
 ```

 Open Build Service updates this key only on publish and only if the key is expired.
-That's unfortunate because I would have to publish a release as soon as the key expired.
-And even if I did, DEB users have to manually add the new key.
+That's unfortunate because a relase would have to be published as soon as the key expires and users would have to manually add the new key.
-I started a discussion with the people of OBS.
 One solution would be to ship a dedicated package containing an up to date key.
 However that's quite some maintenance work.
 Fortunately the guys at OBS offered an alternative solution.